The Perfect One Week in Jordan Itinerary for First-Timers

 Where to stay in Aqaba

 Aqaba offers a wide selection of hotels and it’s generally much cheaper than Petra or Amman.
-You can check all the accommodations in Aqaba here, or if you don’t want to spend time searching, check out my recommendations below!
+If you don’t want to spend time searching, check out my recommendations below!

 Day 4: Jeep Tour and Overnight Stay in the Wadi Rum